 Generally, the annual Frankton Thunder Automotive Festival is a two-day event which brings together a wide range of automotive interest groups including classic cars, hot rods, motorcycles, club displays, military vehicles, performance vehicles and drag-racing displays.
 Based in and around Frankton’s Commerce St, the event also includes the Thunder Ink Tattoo Show, Burlesque, Miss Frankton Thunder retro fashion, live music and the Ulysses Motorcycle Club Child Cancer Charity Run.
 More details regarding the most recent away events can be found at the Frankton Thunder Facebook page.
 Charity events include Black Thunder events, Frankton Thunder, a mix of petrol-head mayhem, inked-skin competitions and music.
 A staging area is provided for four or so HBS ensembles to entertain the masses for an afternoon of blues.

-HBS has been able to host some wonderful touring artists over the past: Oli Brown (UK), Big Joe Louis (UK), Dale Robbins Band, Toni Swain and Band, and Jesse Valach the Blues Mountain (from Australia) and NZ act The Flaming Mudcats.
+HBS has been able to host some wonderful touring artists over the past: Oli Brown (UK), Big Joe Louis (UK), Dale Robbins Band, Toni Swain and Band, and Jesse Valach the Blues Mountain (from Australia), along with NZ act The Flaming Mudcats.

 Entry to these events does incur a door charge (or ticket sales).
 HBS Members enjoy a discount whereas non-members pay full price.
 The format is usually, HBS warm-up act followed by the touring artists, with optionally another HBS act closing the concert.

-Away Events are usually beyond the greater Hamilton and again the back-line gear, drums, PA and mixer are all provided.
+Away Events are usually outside the greater Hamilton area.
+Again the back-line gear, drums, PA and mixer are all provided.
 These events are carefully planned and admission is either ticket or door charge.
 If you are interested in supporting one of these events, please check our social media channel.